rchlblns/unit-4-game/README.md

 This game is my Unit 4 homework submission for UT Austin's Houston Coding Bootcamp.

-The objective of this assignment was to build an interactive game where the HTML is dynamically updated using the Jquery library.
+The objective of this assignment was to build an interactive game where the HTML is dynamically updated using the jQuery library.

-Click [here] (https://rchlblns.github.io/unit-4-game/) to preview the completed assignment.
+Click [here](https://rchlblns.github.io/unit-4-game/) to play the game.

 ## How to Play